hyoban/eslint-config-hyoban/README.md

 ```

 > [!TIP]
+> You can use [prettier-config-hyoban](https://github.com/hyoban/prettier-config-hyoban) for Prettier to avoid conflicts.

-> Auto fix for Pull Request
+## Auto fix for Pull Request

 ```yml
 name: Format